xiaket/314/README.md

 Ansible playbook used to setup a raspberry Pi 3B+ with raspbian pre-installed.

+Before running the script, make sure you had copied your ssh public key over.

 Services includes:
   - docker
   - samba (File share in LAN)